Google Ad Manager (GAM) - Criteo Onsite Display

 The example below demonstrates the modification of a Google Publisher Tag (GPT) that was auto-generated from the Ad Unit.
 Because the GPT is implemented as a JavaScript library, it is also possible for the Retailer to have a more advanced configuration for their GPTs.

-In order to populate the Macros (see below), the Google Publisher Tag will need to be modified.
+In order to pass all relevant targeting infos, the Google Publisher Tag will need to be modified.
 The .setTargeting

 invocations in the example below show an example with hard-coded values.
 In practice, the rvid